garethcarvalho/comp4522-asg1/README.md

 ![Sample Output](./images/output-sample.png)

+Note how there is a detailed message when the failure happens as to what was rolled back, where the transaction originally took place, and what the value of the attribute was rolled back to and from.

-In the terminal, there were also entries that showed the data before it was changed, but it was too far to scroll.
-This was present in the starter code and remains unchanged.
+In the terminal, there were also entries that showed the data before it was changed, but it was too far up to capture in this screenshot.
+This was present in the starter code and remains unchanged, and should appear in the terminal when testing the program.

 That's all there is to my Logging and Rollback system.